kemenril/psh/README.md

 -------------------------------------------------------------------------------
-Before we begin: about the patch
+Before We Begin: About the Patch
 -------------------------------------------------------------------------------

 This is an unofficial, minimally maintaind verion of Psh.
 It exists because